Lahma712/Mandelbrot-Generator/README.md

        White glow (positive integer between 0-20 f.ex):

    Enter a value for a white glow effect around the boundaries.
-Increasing this value makes color shifts more visible.
+Increasing this value makes color stripes more visible.
    To compensate this,  increase the iteration depth